zfs-old-crap/linkytime/docs/UserGuide.md

 * Meeting name
 * Meeting date and time

+#### Edit a meeting : `edit`

+Edits a meeting in the meeting list.

+Format: `edit INDEX [n/MEETING_NAME] [u/URL] [d/DATETIME] [dur/DURATION] [m/MODULE_INDEX] [r/IS_RECURRING] [t/TAG]...`

+* Edits the meeting at the specified `INDEX`.
+The index refers to the index number shown in the displayed meeting list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the meeting will be removed i.e adding of tags is not cumulative.
+* You can remove all the meeting’s tags by typing t/ without specifying any tags after it.

+Examples:

+* `edit 1 t/ ` Removes all tags from the meeting at `INDEX` 1
+* `edit 2 n/Midterm` Changes the name of the meeting at `INDEX` 2 to `midterm`
+* `edit 3 n/Recitation dur/1 t/Optional t/Recorded` Changes the name of the meeting at `INDEX` 3 to `Recitation` and also changes the tags to be `Optional` and `Recorded`.

 #### Find a meeting : `find`

 Find meetings in the meeting list that matches the provided keywords and displays their respective details.